bloodywoof-mike/Whitepaper/executive-summary.md

 ---
 order: 10000
 icon: rocket
+hidden: true
 ---

 # Executive Summary

-**Fight is the Web3 home of combat-sports fandom** — a licensed ecosystem built by the developers behind UFC Strike and powered by **Fight.ID**, the official digital gateway for MMA and fight culture.
+**Fight is the Web3 home of combat sports** — a licensed ecosystem built by the developers behind UFC Strike and powered by **Fight.ID**, the official digital gateway for MMA and fight culture.
 It runs on three pillars:

 1. **Identity (FightID)** — a portable, on-chain identity for fans and fighters.
 2. **Reputation (FP points)** — non-transferable "Fighting Points" that reflect participation and unlock ecosystem utility.
-3. **Ownership ($FIGHT)** — a Solana-based ecosystem token for combat sports that powers access, staking, governance, fees, and rewards.
+3. **Ownership ($FIGHT)** — a Solana-based access token that enables dual access: projects burn $FIGHT to access the Fight.ID community; fans hold $FIGHT to access premium experiences, governance rights, and platform features.

 **Fight.ID is a partner of the UFC.** The UFC and Fight.ID have publicly announced a multi-year collaboration to grow the UFC's digital fanbase with loyalty experiences, Prize$Fight fighter bonuses, and FightGear premium apparel.

+**Core Utilities:**
+- **Holding $FIGHT grants access** to premium fight experiences, exclusive content, and platform features.
+- **Governance participation** through token-holder voting on ecosystem priorities, treasury allocations, and protocol parameters.
+- **Flagship: Partner Ecosystem Access** — projects burn $FIGHT to acquire FP that they distribute through quests, incentivizing participation within the Fight.ID community and creating a direct value loop between ecosystem activity and token demand.
-**Flagship utility: Prediction Markets** — a token-based, fantasy-style product synchronized to the global MMA calendar.
-This experience, combined with fighter communities, merchandise and ticketing rails, and partner activations, channels ecosystem activity through transparent, DAO-governed fee flows and treasury programs.
+- **Fighter communities, merchandise rails, prediction markets (via licensed partners), and event-driven rewards** channel ecosystem activity through transparent, DAO-governed fee flows and treasury programs.

 ## Why this matters